Fire kills at least 7 at dormitory-style housing in S. Korea

 - Supreme Court: Justice Ruth Bader Ginsburg, 85, hospitalized after fracturing 3 ribs in fall at court

+The facility, called “goshiwon” in Korean, is where poor workers relying on construction jobs or student preparing for bar exams or civil service exams stay in individual rooms with tiny sleep and study spaces.
+Budget travelers also often stay in such facilities.

+South Korean media reported that most of the victims were manual laborers in their 40s to 60s.
+The fire agency couldn’t immediately confirm the reports.
+It wasn’t known whether any young students or travelers were staying there.

-The accommodation facility was located at the second and third floors of a three-story building.
+The facility was located on the second and third floors of a three-story building, where the fire agency said all the victims were found.
 Its first floor has restaurants.

-The fire agency said all the victims came from the second and third floors.
+South Korea, one of Asia’s richest economies, has struggled for decades to improve safety standards and change widespread attitudes that treat safety as subservient to economic progress and convenience.

+Forty-six people died in January when a fire ripped through a small hospital with no sprinkler systems in the southern city of Miryang.
+It was the country’s worst fire since 2008, when 40 people died at a refrigerated warehouse in Icheon, near Seoul.
+Twenty-nine people were killed in a building fire in Jecheon in December of last year.